 Pupils are engaged in learning that develops and stretches them and excites their imagination.
 Pupils enjoy learning different things and learning in different ways.
 They learn through play, out-of-doors, in traditional class settings from teachers, in small groups, through art, music and sport, from each other, before and after school, both formally and informally.

-Foundation subjects including Geography, History, Art, Design Technology, Music and PE are also taught on a regular basis.
-As part of our school philosophy, we run a programme of Personal, Social, Health and Citizenship Education (PSHCE) which includes Sex Education and Drugs Education.
+Oldway prides itself on its broad and balanced curriculum and strives for excellence in all areas.
+Foundation subjects including Art and Design, Computing, Design and Technology, Geography, History, Music and PE are also taught on a regular basis, with specialist teachers employed to teach art, music and PE in some year groups.
+As part of our school philosophy, we run a programme of Personal, Social, Health and Citizenship Education (PSHCE), which includes Sex Education and Drugs Education.
 Parents may withdraw their children from Sex Education if they wish.
 In addition, children are given the opportunity to learn a Modern Foreign Language.
+Oldway has been recognised for its teaching and learning through a range of awards including Artsmark Platinum and the International School Award.

 Also attached below is a Parents' Guide to the new National Curriculum in Primary Schools.